 With the rapid rise in connectivity, it is enabling the aviation industry to shift from asset-specific solutions to fleet-wide cognitive solutions.

 Operators will be looking for solutions which will allow them to maximise fleet value throughout an aircraft's entire lifecycle, and this is where service providers are becoming valuable partners and assets.

 The data generated by aircraft is increasing exponentially, day by day, therefore newer data analytics, aggregation and cloud storage solutions are increasing in demand in order to keep up with the level of efficient operations which passengers are increasing.
 It is here where service providers can provide robust system solutions that allow airlines to quickly understand and leverage the data that is collected.
 This data will help operators maximize their efficiency and improve aircraft availability through predictive maintenance models.

 Both reports from Airbus and Boeing indicate that there will be a greater demand for data analysts In the process of streamlining airline operations, but this will also add to the growing labour demand for more tech-savvy individuals to be on boarded into the aviation industry.

-Regardless of your outlook, OEMs grabbing for market share is a trend that is likely to continue into the next decade.
+Regardless of your which aviation aftermarket forecast you look at, OEMs grabbing for market share is a trend that is likely to continue into the next decade.

 Additive Manufacturing is predicted to make even more substantial gains in the next decade-potentially changing the landscape of the parts and supply chain market.
 As AM technology evolves, Boeing's CMO report predicts it will go from a niche solution for non-critical parts to a staple in delivering and manufacturing high-quality parts on demand.
 This process of being able to provide "the part you need when you need it" should substantially reduce costs and lead times.